Borgerod/ProSpector/README.md

    - [ ] Implement update-function
    - [ ] Add function that starts fastAPI server upon app-launch
    - [ ] change update function to change "current version" to 1.X+1 after the installation was sucsessfull.
+   - [X] make sure that server-terminal opens either in background / minimized or behind UI
    - [ ] ...

 #### UI: